Walking Shoes vs Running Shoes: What’s the Difference?

-Therefore, athletic shoes are made for running and are constructed to mitigate some of this pounding.
+Therefore, an athletic shoe is made for running and is constructed to mitigate some of this pounding.
 Some key components of a good running shoe include:

 - Support – Without getting too technical, there are several different types of running shoe arch support.
 The support you need varies based on how your foot hits the ground and rolls forward.
 Some running shoes can help your motion control if your feet roll too far inward or outward when you run.

 - Heel flare – Lastly, the best running shoes have a distinctive heel flare.
-If you hold running and walking shoes side-by-side, you’ll notice that the backs of your walking shoes are almost at a 90-degree angle.
+If you hold a running tennis shoe and a walking tennis shoe side-by-side, you’ll notice that the backs of the walking shoes are almost at a 90-degree angle.
 The running pair will look more like a rocking chair with the heel flaring upward.
 This helps propel you forward and promotes rolling onto the forefoot when you push off.

 When Should You Choose Running Shoes?

 You should always wear appropriate running shoes for running.
-However, there isn’t one pair or type of running shoes that works for every runner.
-If you’re new to running, a running specialty store can perform a gait analysis to help ensure you’re wearing the right shoes for your foot type.
+However, there isn’t one pair or shoe style of running shoes that work for every runner.
+Certain running shoes work best for others, and not so much for your own needs.
+If you’re new to running, a running specialty store can perform a gait analysis to help ensure you’re wearing the right shoe for your foot type.